- Understanding Depression Slideshow

-Clinically significant depression can be generally understood as being severe enough to interfere with the person's ability to function.
-It is quite common at every age, affecting more than 16% of the population in the United States at sometime in their lives.
-Other statistics about depression include its tendency to occur at a rate of about 2% prior to the teenage years and is a leading cause of health impairment (morbidity) and death (mortality).
-About 3,000 adolescents and young adults die by suicide each year in the United States, making it the third leading cause of death in people aged 10-24 years.
+Clinically significant depression can be generally understood as being severe enough to interfere with one's ability to function.
+It is quite common at every age, affecting more than 16% of children in the United States at some time in their lives and thought to be increasing in children and adolescents, both in this country and elsewhere.
+Other statistics about depression include its tendency to occur at a rate of about 2% prior to the teenage years and at approximately 5%-8% when both adolescents and children younger than adolescence are considered.
+It is a leading cause of health impairment (morbidity) and death (mortality).
+About 3,000 adolescents and young adults die by suicide each year in the United States, making it the third leading cause of death in people 10-24 years of age.

 What are the types of depression in children?

 Children may suffer from the episodes of moderate to severe depression associated with major depressive disorder, or more chronic, mild to moderate low mood of dysthymia.
-Depression may also be part of other mood problems like bipolar disorder, as a consequence of psychosis, as part of a medical condition like hypothyroidism, or the result of exposure to certain medications such as cold medications or drug abuse, like cocaine withdrawal.
+Depression may also be part of other mood disorders like bipolar disorder, as a result of psychosis (for example, having symptoms of delusions or hallucinations), as part of a medical condition like hypothyroidism, or the result of exposure to certain medications such as cold medications or drug abuse, like cocaine withdrawal.

 What are causes and risk factors for depression in children?